 “He wants the divorce so he should pay for it.”This is not the way it works.
 The court looks at how the property is divided and who has the ability to pay.
 The court assumes that each party can pay his or her own fees.

 In her over 30 years of practice, Alisse Camazine has become one of the leading family law practitioners in the St. Louis area, focusing on child custody and complex divorce and property litigation.
-She has been listed in Naifeh and Smith’s, The Best Lawyers in America, for Family Law, since 1993.
+She has been listed in Best Lawyers for Family Law since 1993.